pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 *How do we implement the zeroth law?* I think we should let the robot's positronic brain develop this independently.

-## Some Final Thoughts
+## Some Concluding Thoughts
 ---

 In Asimov's stories, humans become very much reliant upon robots.
 *Human beings* do not go outside without having at least one of their robots with them.
-Robots have become a part of human life.
 This is not much different from our habits of carrying our smartphones with us.
 If we compare robots to smartphones, should each robot have a unique identity?
 When we buy a new smartphone, we enter our account credentials, and the new smartphone picks everything from the old smartphone backed up by a company's cloud storage.
-The new smartphone is new in physical form, but not new to know all that we want on our smartphones.
+The new smartphone still contains all our old data like contact details, applications, and photos.
 Should robots be like these smartphones?
-They live with you while they back everything to the company's cloud that sells you the robot, or should robots be unique with their positronic brains saving experiences unique to them.
+Should they live with you while they back everything to the company's cloud that provides you with the robot?
+Or should robots be unique machines with individual traits like a *human being*?

 We train AI by collecting data.
 The trained AI models are then updated to all our devices and smartphones.
-Should robots be trained in basic operations before they are dispatched? or should they be collectively trained by the data collected by each robot?
+Should robots be trained in basic operations before they are dispatched?
+Or should they be collectively trained by the data collected by each robot?
 Earlier, we tried to simplify the logic of the three laws of robotics.
-But, if we were to train a neural network of the robot's positronic brain, then it would be utterly unknown to us how the logic of the three laws exists in the robot's positronic brain.
+But, if we were to train a neural network on the robot's positronic brain, then it would be utterly unknown how the logic of the three laws exists in the robot's positronic brain.
 Our only assurance will be to experiment with different scenarios to check if the robot is three laws safe with the unknown logic.
-Once we have done enough experiments, we can copy the structure of the positronic brain to other robots.
+Once we have done enough experiments, we can certify the robot to be three laws safe.

+*What happens when a robot malfunctions?* Do the companies that provide robots collect the data relating to the malfunctions and patch the robot's software?
+Then, once the malfunction is fixed on one robot with a software update, should that software update be implemented in all the robots?
+This would be similar to the companies fixing bugs on software by updating the software via the internet.
+Imagine how expensive would it be if the companies had to recall their hardware back to the factory with every minor issue with the software.

 Asimov also introduced humaniform robots, which are exactly like humans in appearance.
 Eventually, their programming becomes so advanced that they define themselves as *human beings*.